CarlosEduardoBr04/Telas-Petshop/README.md

-Perfeito!
-Com base nas informações fornecidas, aqui está uma descrição para o seu projeto:

 ---

-# PetShop Management System
+# 🐾 PetShop Management System

-## Descrição

-Bem-vindo ao repositório do PetShop Management System!
-Este projeto foi desenvolvido em Python como uma aplicação para gerenciamento de um petshop, utilizando um banco de dados relacional MySQL.
-Ele foi criado com o propósito de aprimorar as habilidades de programação em Python, fornecendo funcionalidades essenciais para a gestão eficiente de um petshop.

-### Funcionalidades Principais

-1. **Tela de Login:**
-   - Autenticação segura para acessar o sistema.

-2. **Tela de Cadastro:**
-   - Registre novos usuários para acessar o sistema.

-3. **Tela de Cadastro de Serviços:**
-   - Adicione e gerencie serviços oferecidos pelo petshop.

-4. **Tela de Cadastro de Animais:**
-   - Registre informações sobre os animais dos clientes, como nome, espécie, e histórico médico.

-5. **Tela de Feedback:**
-   - Permita que os clientes forneçam feedback sobre os serviços prestados.

-### Tecnologias Utilizadas

-- **Python:** Linguagem principal de programação.
-- **MySQL:** Banco de dados relacional para armazenar informações importantes.

-## Como Começar
+## 📋 Description

-Para executar o projeto localmente, siga estas instruções:

-1. **Instale as Dependências:**
+Welcome to the repository of the PetShop Management System!
+This Python-based application serves as a comprehensive petshop management tool, leveraging a MySQL relational database.
+Crafted to enhance Python programming skills, it offers essential features for efficient petshop administration.

+### 🚀 Key Features

+1. **🔐 Login Screen:**
+   - Secure authentication for system access.

+2. **📝 Registration Screen:**
+   - Register new users for system entry.

+3. **🛠️ Service Registration Screen:**
+   - Add and manage services offered by the petshop.

+4. **🐾 Animal Registration Screen:**
+   - Record client's animal information, including name, species, and medical history.

+5. **📣 Feedback Screen:**
+   - Enable clients to provide feedback on the services received.

+### 💻 Technologies Used

+- **🐍 Python:** Primary programming language.
+- **🗃️ MySQL:** Relational database for storing crucial information.

+## 🚀 Getting Started

+To run the project locally, follow these instructions:

+1. **🔧 Install Dependencies:**
-   - Execute `pip install -r requirements.txt` para instalar as bibliotecas necessárias.
+   - Execute `pip install -r requirements.txt` to install necessary libraries.

-2. **Configure o Banco de Dados:**
-   - Importe o esquema do banco de dados disponível em `database/schema.sql`.

-3. **Execute o Projeto:**
+2. **🛠️ Configure the Database:**
+   - Import the database schema from `database/schema.sql`.

+3. **▶️ Run the Project:**
-   - Execute o arquivo principal do projeto, como `python main.py`.
+   - Execute the main project file, e.g., `python main.py`.

-## Contribuições
+## 🤝 Contributions

-Contribuições são bem-vindas!
-Se você deseja contribuir para o desenvolvimento do projeto, siga as diretrizes de contribuição no arquivo `CONTRIBUTING.md`.
+Contributions are welcome!
+If you wish to contribute to the project's development, follow the guidelines in the `CONTRIBUTING.md` file.

-## Autor
+## 👨‍💻 Author

 - [CarlosEduardoBr04]

-## Licença
+## 📄 License

-Este projeto é licenciado sob a [Nome da Licença].
-Consulte o arquivo `LICENSE.md` para obter detalhes.
+This project is licensed under the [License Name].
+Refer to the `LICENSE.md` file for details.

 ---

-Lembre-se de personalizar as seções marcadas com colchetes `[ ]` com informações específicas do seu projeto.
-Boa sorte com o seu sistema de gerenciamento de petshop!
+Remember to customize sections marked with brackets `[ ]` with specific information about your project.
+Best of luck with your petshop management system!